joov/movidius/README.md

 ### Movidius NCS on Raspberry Pi 3

-When using USB camera + Movidius NCS on Raspberry Pi 3 may have flakiness because RPi3 only gets 12W.
+When using USB camera + Movidius NCS on Raspberry Pi 3 Model B may have flakiness because RPi 3 Model B does not get enough DC power input.
 Adding a powered USB 3.0 hub can fix this.

+RPi3 Model B+ can get more DC power input, and it's possible to use USB camera and Movidius NCS stick without extra AC-powered USB hub.

-### Known Issues
+### Other Known Issues

 - Reading from Raspberry Pi camera to OpenCV is very slow. (<2FPS)